This post was originally publised on 3/27/20 and updated on 5/24/21.

 What can I do to fix it?

 You can purchase bagged lime at our garden center.
-We sell First Saturday Lime in both a 20 lb bag ($19.99) and a 5 lb bag ($9.99).
-Apply anytime of the year.
+Apply any time of the year.
 You can typically use 20 pounds of ground limestone per 1,000 square feet to correct a mildly acidic lawn.

 Although applying lime usually fixes the issue, you might want to have your soil tested before adding amendments to ensure you’re really adding what the soil needs.
 Adding stuff without testing the soil can sometimes put you in a worse position than where you started.
 You can have a routine soil test done for $10 through Virginia Tech.
 You can go to their website here to find more information about how to test your soil and where to send it to.
 This will come back telling you what your soil is deficient in, what the pH is, and what you should add based on your test results.
 This will be important for knowing exactly how much lime to add.